-In a year unlike any our nation has previously faced, 2020 began by taking us at whiplash speed through a series of connected, compounding crises—any one of which could take years to recover from.
+In a time unlike any our nation has previously faced, 2020 began by taking us at whiplash speed through a series of connected, compounding crises—any one of which could take years to recover from.

 And while no single measure can possibly capture how we are experiencing these crises, one reliable indicator begins to tell the story: thriving.